JuiceFestiv Review: A Better and Cheaper Alternative to Juice Plus?

 Compared to Juice Plus, JuiceFestiv is clearly the better value fruit and vegetable supplement in my opinion, based on my 10+ years researching nutritional products.

-It has a good range of organic ingredients versus Juice Plus with non-organic ones, yet it’s around a seventh of the retail price.
+It has a good range of organic ingredients, versus Juice Plus with non-organic ones, yet it’s around 6 times less expensive here on the brand’s Amazon store with complementary USA delivery.

 Winning this comparison says more about Juice Plus than JuiceFestiv though.
 It seems obvious to me that the former is way overpriced and wins only in the marketing stakes, since it’s by far the more popular product.